≡ Menu

 Almost half of those who made a capital gain lived in the south-east.
 A quarter lived in London.

 For investors, however, capital gains is an occupational hazard.
-If you are not able to do all of your investing inside ISAs and pensions, then you will pay CGT sooner or later.
+If you are not able to do all of your investing inside ISAs and pensions, then you will probably pay CGT sooner or later.

 Capital gains tax and me